Arwa-Esam/Movies-expert-system/README.md

 # Movies-expert-system using Prolog
-## You can rub project using Swi or Netbeans
+## You can run project using Swi or Netbeans

 ### Home Form